 “It is imperative that we meet the students where they are and move them forward, this helps challenge and support students as needed,” Fossgreen said.
 “Students receiving services aren't labeled as needing support in all classes, just as needing based on data [in a particular subject matter that they may struggle with].”

-IST has committed to continuously develop their personalized learning tactics to make sure they are the best they can be.
+IST has committed to continuously develop their learning tactics to make sure they are the best they can be.

 “We have spent all our PD days and several Wednesday meetings working on personalized learning,” Fossgreen said.
 “We have defined what it means at IST and how to put it into practice.”